 NOTE: the butter should be room temperature, not soft.
 If it is too soft then the cookie dough itself will be very soft.
 If you find this is the case once the dough is made, and it's hard to scoop into balls, then refrigerate the dough for a little while until it firms up a little.

 TIP: Periodically scrape down your bowl.
 Make sure to scrape down the sides and bottom of the bowl after creaming the butter, and also after adding the eggs.
 This ensures the batter is fully mixed.

 2. Add egg and vanilla extract.
-Next up is to add the wet ingredients which is the egg and vanilla and mix together.
+Next up is to add the wet ingredients, the egg and vanilla and mix them together.
 (Image 2)

 3. Dry ingredients go in.
-Sift into the bowl your flour, cocoa powder baking powder and soda, and salt and give it a mix together...this cookie dough is nearly done!
+Sift into the bowl your flour, cocoa powder baking powder, baking soda, and salt and give it a mix together...this cookie dough is nearly done!
 (Image 3)

 4. Add flavourings.
 Our chief flavourings are milk chocolate chunks and chopped hazelnuts, add ¾ of these in now and give it a mix together.
 Set aside the remaining ¼.
 (Image 4)

-5. Roll cookie dough balls and refrigerate.
-Use an ice cream scoop or teaspoon to create balls roughly 2-cm (1-inch) wide and place them on a lined baking tray.
-Divide remaining hazelnuts and chocolate to the top of the balls, pressing them in gently.
+5. Scoop cookie dough balls and refrigerate.
+Use an ice cream scoop or heaped tablespoon to create balls roughly 2-cm (1-inch) wide and place them on a lined baking tray.
+Divide the remaining hazelnuts and chocolate to the top of the balls, pressing them in gently.
 (Image 5 & 6)

 Loosley cover them in plastic wrap and refrigerate them for 1 hour.
 Alternatively, freeze the cookie dough for 30 minutes.